The Ultimate Guide Of Things To Do In Parris Island

 3. The 3rd Battalion Pond

-Just after the 2nd roundabout exit, you will drive past the pond on your left; there are two pull-off locations for you to park and nature watching.
-In this pond, I have seen alligators, a deer swimming to the island, birds, and mullet fish.
-A noticeable behavior in mullet is the tendency to leap out of the water, and they do not disappoint.
+I have seen alligators, deer swimming on the island, birds, and mullet fish in this pond.
+A noticeable behavior in mullets is the tendency to leap out of the water, and they do not disappoint.
 Even if you are driving by, you will see multiple mullets jumping out of the water and making a splash.
-Come here during sunset for a pastel sky with a flaming orange sun.
-On the opposite side of the pond is the marsh which is especially stunning during sunset.
-Noted by a camera icon on the map of Parris Island.

 4. Monument Checklist